A chance to mature through travel

 Moreover, backpacking is becoming rougher.
 This means that people just head out for their destination without any precise plan.
 They visit places based on the days' situations and their spontaneous feelings.
 This offers an opportunity where people can really test their problem solving skills and exploring abilities.

-Things to watch out for ▲ Unlike ten years ago when backpacking was uncommon, programs like Top Deck offers a chance to make friends from different cultures.
+▲ Unlike ten years ago when backpacking was uncommon, programs like Top Deck offers a chance to make friends from different cultures.

 (Provided by Shoes Stiring Travel Agncy)